xibz/spec/links.md

 as querying for a chain ID.

-Instead a link service that processes and stores the links to some DB is much prefer as it gives companies and developers options to choose from.
+Instead a link service that processes and stores the links to some DB is much preferred as it gives companies and developers options to choose from.
 When using an SQL database, the chain ID could be the secondary key to easily retrieve indexed entities.
 Links could be easily sorted by timestamps which should roughly coordinate to their linked neighbors, parent and child.

 CDEvents that are to be ingested by some service would also have to worry about the number of events returned.
 This problem is mitigated in that only the